sideeg/easy-move/README.md

     - **Resources:** Code editor (e.g., Visual Studio Code), version control system (e.g., Git), web browser

     **Alternate Technology Options and Trade-offs:**
-    1. Instead of Flask, you could have considered Django as an alternative web framework.
+    1. Instead of Flask, we could have considered Django as an alternative web framework.
 The trade-off was complexity; Flask's lightweight nature aligns better with the simplicity goal.
-    2. For weather data, you could have chosen the Weather API from a different provider.
-The trade-off was familiarity; you opted for OpenWeatherMap due to its wide usage and ease of integration.
+    2. For weather data, we could have chosen the Weather API from a different provider.
+The trade-off was familiarity; we opted for OpenWeatherMap due to its wide usage and ease of integration.

 ## Challenge Statement